sugarcrm/thorn/Docs.md

 # Thorn

-Thorn is a BDD-style testing framework built on [chakram](http://dareid.github.io/chakram/), designed for performing testing on SugarCRM's REST API.
+Thorn is composed by a set of helper abstractions built to ease the process of setting up a SugarCRM's REST API testing environment and interacting with it.

 ## Thorn::Fixtures